The frequently asked questions below are grouped into the following sections to help you quickly find what you need:

 - Existing saved payment methods will continue to process through your legacy provider until the token migration is complete.

 - As an optional best practice, we recommend deleting saved payment methods not used for auto-pay (BriteCore can do this for you).
 This ensures that when customers make payments (e.g., by phone), they must provide new payment information—which will be saved to Stripe.
+More information about this recommended step is available in the "How does the “Delete Existing Payment Methods” process work, and why would we use it?" question.

 - Once the token migration is complete, all remaining auto-pay and sweep payment methods will transfer to Stripe seamlessly.